The Importance of Contextual Learning

 For example, plumbers, electricians, and surgeons all need to be able to use their theoretical knowledge to problem-solve in a real-world context on a daily basis.
 It’s not enough to understand the theory of how electrical devices short-circuit; an electrician should also be able to know what to do to fix it.

-Students’ own experiences as learning aids
+Learners’ own experiences as learning aids

 With learning activities involving hands-on exercises, learners can learn via trial and error, and eventually, use prior knowledge to develop their skills.